-- 6. Disqualification: - a.
-Throwing the goat. - b.
-The shorts are not over the tailbone of the goat when contestants cross the start/finish line. - 7.
-Event is run in heats. - 8.
-Event requires two (2) Judges. - D. Wild Drag Race. - 1.
-Team event with three (3) people on each team. - Steer is in bucking chute for safety reasons. - Each steer will have a halter with a twenty-five foot (25') soft rope attached.
-Knots are allowed in rope.
-The halter and rope are to be provided by rodeo sponsor.
-Ropes must be uniform. - 4.
-The team: - a.
-Female must be female.
+- Female must be female.
 Female stands ten feet (10') in front of the chute holding the rope attached to the steer.
-She is the only person allowed to touch the rope until the gate opens. - b.
-The drag may be male or female.
+She is the only person allowed to touch the rope until the gate opens.

+The drag may be male of female.
+The drag must - The drag may be male of female.
 The drag must wear female type drag clothing and a wig.
 Drag stands forty feet (40') from the chute next to the male. - c.
 Male must be male.
 Stands forty feet (40') from chute. - When the chute gate opens, the male and the drag may run to assist the female.
-The steer must clear the chute box before the drag attempts to mount it. - 6.
-The finish line shall be at least half way across the arena from the chutes, but, if possible, no closer than forty feet (40') from the opposite wall. - 7.
+The steer must clear the chute box before the drag attempts to mount it. - The finish line shall be at least half way across the arena from the chutes, but, if possible, no closer than forty feet (40') from the opposite wall. - 7.
 Male and female may assist to help get the steer with mounted drag across the finish line.
 If team loses their steer, they may recapture their own steer.
-Capturing another teams' steer will result in disqualification.

-- 3. Time stops when the steer with mounted drag crosses the finish line in the direction away from the chutes.
-All four (4) legs of the steer must cross the finish line before the time stops. - If the drag touches the ground before the steer has completely crossed the finish line, the team must bring the steer back across the finish line in order to make another attempt. - 10.
-Each team in the wild drag race shall have a flagger and the flagger shall be placed in a position at the finish line that would allow an unrestricted view of the finish line. - ll.
+Capturing another teams' steer will result in disqualification. - Time stops when the steer with mounted drag crosses the finish line in the direction away from the chutes.
+All four (4) legs of the steer must cross the finish line before the time stops. - If the drag touches the ground before the steer has completely crossed the finish line, the team must bring the steer back across the finish line in order to make another attempt. - Each team in the Wild Drag Race shall have a Judge and the Judge shall be placed in a position at the finish line that would allow an unrestricted view of the finish line. - 11.
 Contestants to be disqualified for placing their finger(s) in the steers' eyes.

-ATTACHMENT C OF IGRA STANDING RULES

-GENERAL RULES FOR CERTIFIED PERSONNEL
+ATTACHMENT C OF I.G.R.A.
+STANDING RULES GENERAL RULES FOR CERTIFIED PERSONNEL

-.
-Certification Program

-- A. Any person interested in becoming a certified rodeo official shall: - Contact the Chairperson of the particular area interested in to schedule training. - 2.
-Be a member in good standing of a Member - 3.
-Attend required seminars and/or workshops. - Serve in associated area as required per each individual program. - 5.
-Take and pass a written examination. - Upon satisfactory completion of specific program requirements, applicant and Committee Chairperson shall complete an evaluation of applicant, and Chairperson shall make a recommendation to the Board of Trustees for consideration for certification. - If approved by the Board of Trustees, the newly certified individual shall serve at his/her first rodeo with a senior certified person as his/her assistant (co-worker in the case of Judges).
+Any person interested in becoming a Certified Rodeo Official shall:

+Contact the Chairperson of the particular area interested in to schedule training.

+Be a member in good standing of a Member Association.

+Attend required seminars and/or workshops.
+Serve in associated area as required per each individual program.

+Take and pass a written examination.

+Upon satisfactory completion of specific program requirements, applicant and Committee Chairperson shall complete an evaluation of applicant, and Chairperson shall make a recommendation to the Board of Trustees for considerable for confidence of the commendation of the statement of the commendation of the statement of the s sideration for certification.
-II.

 Certification Process